TelemetryHarbor/harbor-docs/docs/integrations/docker.md

 ## How it Works

 Unlike other solutions that require you to deploy a separate "sidecar" container to monitor Docker, Lighthouse runs as a lightweight binary on the host system.
-It communicates with the Docker Engine via the Unix socket (`/var/run/docker.sock`) to fetch statistics without overhead.
+It communicates with the Docker Engine via the Unix socket (`/var/run/docker.sock` on Linux) or named pipe (on Windows) to fetch statistics without overhead.

 ---

 ## Setup Guide

-### 1. Configure Permissions (Crucial)
+### 1. Configure Permissions (Linux/macOS)

 To allow Lighthouse to read Docker stats, the user running the agent (usually your current user or root) must have access to the Docker socket.